-While results are fairly early and less certain than the other benefits listed here, there has been some evidence that CBD can help speed up the healing of bone breaks and fractures.
+While results are fairly early and less research has been conducted, a study in 2015. concluded that CBD can help speed up the healing of bone breaks and fractures.

 A study from The University of Tel Aviv suggests this ties in with inflammation, given the fact when bones break the area naturally becomes inflamed, and researchers believe the anti-inflammatory effects of CBD have a part to play in the recovery of broken bones.

 Other studies have found that CBD increases the thickness and strength of bones once healed and that it can even have therapeutic benefit for spinal injuries, having a positive result on the number of minerals lost due to such trauma.